Serre functors and graded categories: Introduction

 Partly due to technical convenience and partly due to historical accident, some of these combinations are more well-studied than others.
 Two corners are particularly well studied.
 To the top left corner of our diagram, translated graded algebras (TGA), belongs the preprojective algebra of a quiver.
 To the bottom right corner, suspended equivariant categories (SEC), belongs the derived category of a quiver.
 We study how to move between these corners, keeping track of Serre duality.

-Serre functors $\se$ come with canonical commutation maps $\zeta_F:\se F\arr\sim F\se$.
-Our main result (see Theorems \ref{thm:scy-criteria} and \ref{thm:fcy-orbit}) is: \begin{thma} Let $\D$ be a category with automorphism $F:\D\to\D$ and let $\chi:\Z\to\kk^\times$ be a character.
+We would like to swap the fractional Calabi-Yau relation $\se^m\cong \Sigma^N$ in a triangulated category for the relation $\se^{m-N}\cong \te^N$, but this is too naive: we need to keep track of the suspended structure and record this in a new translated structure.
+To give a correct technical formulation, we note that Serre functors come with canonical commutation transformations.
+In particular, if $(\D,F)$ is a $\Z$-equivariant category, such as a triangulated category with $F=\Sigma$, we have maps $\zeta_F:\se F\arr\sim F\se$.
+The study of commutation transformations for triangulated functors goes back to Verdier \cite{verdier}, and their importance in studying Calabi-Yau structures was emphasised in work of Keller \cite{k-cy,k-orbit-corr}.
+With this insight, we can state our main result (see Theorems \ref{thm:scy-criteria} and \ref{thm:fcy-orbit}) as follows: \begin{thma} Let $\D$ be a category with automorphism $F:\D\to\D$ and let $\chi:\Z\to\kk^\times$ be a character.
 Let $\te=\se^- F$.
 Then we have an $F$-equivariant isomorphism of functors

 if and only if we have a $\te$-equivariant isomorphism of functors

 Moreover, if the orbit category $\C=\D/\te$ has finitely many isomorphism classes of objects, we construct a graded Frobenius algebra $A$.
 Then the natural isomorphisms above exist if and only if the $\chi$-Nakayama automorphism of $A$ is the identity map up to a shift by $N$. \end{thma}